Skip to main contentArrow Right

 The CIMD flow can be broken down into four main steps.
 We’ll be using an MCP client for our example:

-• Client hosts metadata: First, the client must host a JSON document with their metadata (client name, redirect URIs, logo) at an HTTPS URL.
+• Client hosts metadata JSON: First, the client must host a JSON document with their metadata (client name, redirect URIs, logo) at an HTTPS URL.
 Note that the client’s ID doesn’t identify the specific user, just the client.
 For example, all Claude Desktop users would have the same JSON, and all Cursor users would have the same JSON.
 Here’s what an MCP client like Claude Desktop might use for its metadata at (for example) https://claude.ai/mcp/oauth/metadata.json:

 {